AgregoreWeb/agregore-browser/docs/Fetch-Hyper.md

 Each response will also contain the `Allow` header of all the methods currently allowed.
 If the archive is writable, this will contain `PUT`.

-There is also an `ETag` header which will be a JSON string containging the drive's current `version`.
+There is also an `ETag` header which will be a JSON string containing the drive's current `version`.
 This will change only when the drive has gotten an update of some sort and is monotonically incrementing.

 ### `fetch('hyper://NAME/example.txt', {method: 'GET'})`